massdriver-cloud/docs/docs/cli/image/push.md

+---
+id: cli-image-push
+slug: /cli/image/push
-# Push Container Images To Cloud Repositories
+title: Push Container Images To Cloud Repositories
+sidebar_label: Push
+---

 Create registries, repositories and push images via the Massdriver CLI.
 Massdriver will build a Docker registry if it does not exist in the region in which you are pushing an image, create a repository in that region's registry and finally push a tagged version of the image to that repository.